 Imagination is the beginning of creation.
 You imagine what you desire.
 You will what you imagine.
 And at last you create what you will. – George Bernard Shaw

-It could be suggested that I have something in common with R. Kelly – in that I really did once believe I could fly.
+I once really did believe I could fly!
 There I was, nine years old and convinced I could be the first bird woman.
 I coerced under threat of death kindly asked my cousin David to snatch a few of his dad’s raspberry canes, some string and a sheet of plastic so that construction of my wings could begin.

 The great day arrived when I was going to fly.
 My launch pad was to be the apple tree overlooking Uncle Percy’s vegetable patch, so David climbed up with me to assist in strapping on my wings and carry out the final aerodynamic checks.
 As I prepared to launch, David gave me a massive shove into the air and I began to flap as I leapt into space.
 What I wanted was to do a couple of swooping acrobatic manoeuvres, what I actually got was to drop like a stone and fall on my face in the cabbage patch – resulting in a badly sprained ankle, and subjected to the near apoplectic ire of Uncle Percy, upon discovery of the wanton destruction of his brassicas …